Welcome to the Alfreds

 - Flag operators

-- Committee Vessel Boat Driver - Alfreds I and Alfreds II (the operator must be a Club Member)
+- Committee Vessel Boat Driver – Alfred’s I and Alfred’s II (the operator must be a Club Member)

-IIt is club policy that if you volunteer for a Keelboat activity you must be a club member which includes membership of Australian Sailing.
+It is club policy that if you volunteer for a Keelboat activity you must be a club member which includes membership of Australian Sailing.

-Race Official Resources
+Race Official Policies, Resources & Training

 - Race Signals Guide